Fix The Wacom Pen Lag Issue

 If you are coming from Mac and just built yourself a custom Windows machine to have better performance to much lower cost you might find, when retouching with a Tablet, the response is a bit different and can be considered laggy.
 I recently talked to my colleague Natalia Fadejeva who had to deal with precisely those issues.

-Or, if you are a native Windows user, you might not even notice a difference, but more often than not the response and behavior can be improved quite a bit.
+Or, if you are a native Windows user, you might not even notice a difference, but more often than not, the response and behavior can be improved quite a bit.
 You might appreciate the changes!
-So let’s dive in into which steps you can take to change your life for the better.
+So let’s dive into which steps you can take to change your life for the better.